Interpuce/AurorOS/CONTRIBUTING.md

 ## Contributing to the apps

 The apps are not that easy to break, so you can do more changes.

 > [!TIP]
 > Avoid creating new apps, because they are absolutely **your** creation and you have copyright to them.

-Before doing any changes, please learn our [stdlib](https://github.com/Interpuce/stdlib)

 ## Compiling and running AurorOS